EXECUTIVE BOARD MEMBERS

 Julie Matonich is a trial attorney at Matonich Law.
 For over a decade, she represented clients accused of criminal offenses, including indigent first-time offenders facing incarceration and separation from their young children.
 In Minnesota, she has done pro bono work for Advocates for Human Rights, representing clients in asylum cases, and she has served as board member for the Page Education Foundation, the Minnesota Association for Criminal Defense Lawyers, and the University of Minnesota’s Weisman Art Museum.

 James Ron holds the Harold E. Stassen Chair for International Affairs at the University of Minnesota’s Humphrey School of Public Affairs & Department of Political Science.
 He is also an affiliated professor with Mexico’s Centre for Economic Research & Teaching (CIDE).
-Mr. Ron has worked for the Associated Press in Jerusalem, for Human Rights Watch in Palestine, Nigeria, Turkey, the Albanian-Kosovo border, the Ingush-Chechen border, and Kyrgyzstan; the International Committee of the Red Cross in Geneva and the former Yugoslavia; and for CARE about its work in Africa.
+Professor Ron has worked for the Associated Press in Jerusalem, for Human Rights Watch in Palestine, Nigeria, Turkey, the Albanian-Kosovo border, the Ingush-Chechen border, and Kyrgyzstan; the International Committee of the Red Cross in Geneva and the former Yugoslavia; and for CARE about its work in Africa.

 Theodora Gaïtas is an attorney with the law firm of Matonich Law.
 Before joining the firm, she was a public defender for seventeen years, focusing primarily on appeals.
 She has served on the Minnesota Supreme Court’s Advisory Committee for the Rules of Criminal Procedure.
 Ms. Gaïtas is currently a member of the Minnesota Supreme Court’s Advisory Committee for the Rules of Evidence.
 She also chairs the Jungle Theater Board of Directors, and serves on the board for CAMP!, a nonprofit children’s theater program.

 Peter Thompson is a Minnesota attorney with vast experience in criminal justice and human rights law.
 He is a former Assistant United States Attorney and Federal Public Defender.
-Mr. Thompson’s private practice, Lundquist and Sicoli, Ltd., included high profile criminal defense and pro bono work.
+Mr. Thompson’s private practice, Thompson, Lundquist, and Sicoli, Ltd., included high profile criminal defense and pro bono work.
 Mr. Thompson was also active with Minnesota Advocates for Human Rights regarding war crimes and human rights investigations.
 He currently teaches law school courses, including legal ethics.

 ADVISORY BOARD MEMBERS